 For what kind of problems can I get help?

 Mission Projects are requested by a Government Sponsor and enable their collaboration with the PET Team's computational experts within the HPCMP.
 Mission Projects last between 1-12 months and are designed to assist users with solving complex issues in mission-critical areas.

 - Expert advice and assistance in developing, applying, or using algorithms, existing software, or related computational science technology

 - Short-term cooperative software research and development of computational science applications

-- Expert advice and assistance in configuring and installing computational software applications, tools, and related data for HPCMP customers in conjunction with DSRC systems team
+- Expert advice and assistance in installing and configuring computational software applications, tools, and related data for HPCMP customers in conjunction with DSRC systems team

 - Support to the HPCMP in software applications planning

 - Conducting studies to perform software engineering design and analysis as directed

 Special Projects are used to provide unique HPC expertise for important problems when existing resources and mechanisms are not available.
 These typically include unique problems for specific sponsors or projects that require close coordination between the application/code developer and HPCMP systems and staff to solve the problem.
 Special Projects must be relevant to HPCMP projects and address important DoD needs.